 The difficulty for people with type 1 diabetes in Bolivia begins before they are diagnosed, and continues throughout their journey.
 Missed diagnoses are common as local doctors aren’t adequately trained on recognizing the symptoms.
 Once properly diagnosed, patients and their families must resort to a few specialized professionals.
 There has been some improvement in the area, as there are now pediatric endocrinologists in at least three cities of Bolivia that previously did not have the specialists.

 Dr. Duarte explained that “if you have resources, you must purchase insulin, self-management supplies and everything you need from the local pharmacies.
 If you have insurance, in addition to medical care and in some cases nutritional care you only receive NPH Insulin and Regular insulin; no insurance provides blood glucose meters or test strips.
 Those patients without resources rely on help from Life for a Child.”

 In 2003, Dr Duarte co-founded Centro Vivir con Diabetes, a non-profit with the mission to provide comprehensive, up-to-date, quality care and education to everyone with diabetes who requires it, whatever their social or economic situation.

-One such child facing the possibility of death was Brandon Miguel, who began showing the telltale symptoms of T1D when he was five years old.
+One such child facing the possibility of death was Brandon Miguel, who began showing the telltale symptoms of type 1 diabetes (T1D) when he was 5 years old.
 Brandon’s mom recalls “…my son was dying, [he] couldn’t walk… he didn’t eat, he did nothing.
 I had to carry him in my arms… he couldn’t move by himself.”
 Even after he was diagnosed, Brandon was put on a limited amount of insulin and was still not showing signs of improvement.
 That’s when Dr. Duarte and Life For a Child got involved.

 Watch the rest of Brandon’s amazing story in the video below: